 Who is Eligible?

-Creative and interpretive artists working in any medium, who either were born in Nova Scotia or who have been resident in the province for at least the past four years, may be nominated.
-In addition nominees,
+Professional artists working in any medium, who either were born in Nova Scotia or who have been a resident of the province for at least the past four years.

-- must not have received a Portia White Prize in the past
+• not have received the Portia White Prize in the past

 An artist cannot be nominated for both an Established Artist Recognition Award and the Portia White Prize in the same year.